Last revised: 06/21/2018 by jap.

 Faculty and academic programs will choose the appropriate means of authentication based on the unique needs and affordances of their curriculum, students, faculty, and administrative support.
 UConn’s eCampus will provide guidance, training, and support for faculty as they implement these methods in their courses.
 The additional method(s) of student authentication must be clearly stated on the course syllabus and may include the following:

 - In-person proctored exams with photo ID check

-- Remote proctored exams using ProctorU (includes ID check and identity verification through questions drawn from publically available data)
+- Remote online proctored exams using ProctorU (includes ID check and identity verification through questions drawn from publically available data)

 - Field or clinical experiences using an approved photo ID

 - Synchronous or asynchronous video activities using an approved photo ID

 - Other technologies or procedures specified by faculty in their course syllabus and approved by departments/programs (eg. Remote In-Person Proctoring for Online Courses)